-3 4.1 Layer services
+4.1 Layer services

-The RR sublayer provides services for the transfer of upper layer PDUs using a shared medium between multiple mobile stations and the network.
-Direct communication is only possible between the network and one or more mobile stations.
-The RLC/MAC function supports two modes of operation:
+- The RR sublayer provides services for the transfer of upper layer PDUs using a shared medium between multiple mobile stations and the network.
+Direct communication is only possible between the network and one or more mobile

-- unacknowledged operation; and - 8 acknowledged operation.
+- unacknowledged operation; and

+- 8 acknowledged operation.